glycerine/rpc25519/README.md

 the original call had not been transmitted yet.

-Note that context-based cancellation requires the cooperation of the registered server side call implementations.
+Note that context-based cancellation requires the cooperation of the registered server-side call implementations.
 Go does not support goroutine cancelation, so the remote methods must implement and honor context awareness in order for the remote cancellation message to have effect.